mrGoonies/mrGoonies/README.md

 # 👋 Hi!
 A pleasure to have you here.

  <p>Welcome to my page!</p>
-<p>I'm Gabriel but you can call me Goonies, Data enthusiast📊, future Front-End Developer and computer science student from  Santiago, Chile 🇨🇱.</p>
+<p>I'm Gabriel but you can call me Goonies, Data enthusiast📊 and Devops, future Back-End Developer and computer science student from  Santiago, Chile 🇨🇱.</p>

 <h3>Things I code with</h3>